-"I was inspired to train as a Mental Health Nurse after joining the British Army.
-I did two tours of Afghanistan and during these, I became aware of a transfer scheme to retrain as a Nurse and I knew it was the perfect opportunity for me to continue looking after soldiers."
+"I was inspired to train as a mental health nurse after joining the British Army.
+I did two tours of Afghanistan and during these, I became aware of a transfer scheme to retrain as a nurse and I knew it was the perfect opportunity for me to continue looking after soldiers."

-I was inspired to train as a Mental Health Nurse after joining the British Army as an Administration Officer in 2007, following the completion of my business administration degree at the University of Plymouth.
-I did two tours of Afghanistan and during these, I became aware of a transfer scheme within the Army to retrain as a Nurse and I knew it was the perfect opportunity for me to continue looking after soldiers.
-I qualified as an Adult Nurse from the University of Leeds in 2016 but felt that I could make even more of a difference to soldiers’ lives by addressing their mental health concerns.
+I was inspired to train as a mental health nurse after joining the British Army as an Administration Officer in 2007, following the completion of my business administration degree at the University of Plymouth.
+I did two tours of Afghanistan and during these, I became aware of a transfer scheme within the Army to retrain as a nurse and I knew it was the perfect opportunity for me to continue looking after soldiers.
+I qualified as an adult nurse from the University of Leeds in 2016 but felt that I could make even more of a difference to soldiers’ lives by addressing their mental health concerns.
 I was fortunate to have the Army’s support to join Surrey’s mental health nursing course and haven’t looked back since.

 I chose Surrey because the location is ideal for me to commute to as an adult learner, and the course gives me the training I need to specialise in mental health.
 I also had the opportunity to meet staff at my interview day and if I wasn’t sold before, I was after!

 The course is extremely interesting and my lecturers are not only knowledgeable but also supportive – they’ve given me additional help to keep my studies on track.
-Their flexibility and adaptability to support me and my peers has been exceptional.
+Their flexibility and adaptability to support me and my peers have been exceptional.

 My clinical placements